puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode-policies.md

 ## Redirect sites from IE to Microsoft Edge

-If you only want users to use Internet Explorer for those sites that require it, and would like to prevent Internet Explorer from being used for other sites, you can configure Internet Explorer to automatically redirect any sites that are not on the Enterprise Mode Site List back to Microsoft Edge.
+You can prevent your users from using Internet Explorer for sites that don't need it.
+Internet Explorer can automatically redirect sites to Microsoft Edge if they aren't on your site list.

 1. Open Group Policy Editor.
 2. Click **Computer Configuration** > **Administrative Tools** > **Windows Components** > **Internet Explorer**.